-The transmissivity mapping method enabled selective enhancement of lumen intensity and the luminal regions were readily visualized.
-The catheter area, which had similar transmissivity as the lumen region, appeared as embedded within the later (as in Fig.3(f)).
-Therefore a direct segmentation of the lumen was now possible from display format images, without the need for sequential removal of catheter and its protective sheath.4
+The transmissivity mapping method enabled selective enhancement of the lumen intensity and the luminal regions were readily visualized.
+The catheter area, which had similar transmissivity as the lumen region, appeared as embedded within the latter [as in Fig. 3(f)].
+Therefore, a direct segmentation of the lumen was now possible from display format images, without the need for sequential removal of the catheter and its protective sheath.4

 To obtain lumen intensity-enhanced IV-OCT images, first transmissivity maps were generated with n = 6 value, from every polar domain IV-OCT image.
-Then a log-scale compression was applied to the transmissivity maps, to reduce the dynamic range which was both inherently present and resulted from the exponentiation.
-The resultant was then converted to a 8-bit gray-scale intensity image.
-Thus obtained lumen intensity-enhanced polar-format images were transformed to image co-ordinates (Fig.3(f)).
+Then a log-scale compression was applied to the transmissivity maps to reduce the dynamic range which was both inherently present and resulted from the exponentiation.
+The resultant was then converted to an 8-bit grayscale intensity image.
+Thus the obtained lumen intensity-enhanced polar-format images were transformed to image co-ordinates [Fig. 3(f)].